CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 CPOMS Teacher Interface and Tools

 Understanding CPOMS' core features transforms how teachers contribute to safeguarding in their schools.
-Rather than navigating complex menus or second-guessing procedures, teachers can focus on what matters most: protecting pupils whilst maintaining their teaching responsibilities.
+Rather than navigating complex menus or second-guessing procedures, teachers can focus on what matters most: protecting learners whilst maintaining their teaching responsibilities.

 The 'Add Incident' function serves as your primary tool for recording concerns.
 Whether you've noticed unexplained bruising during PE or overheard a worrying conversation at breaktime, this feature captures crucial details quickly.
 Include specific observations, times, and locations; avoid interpretations or assumptions.
 For instance, write "Jamie said 'I don't want to go home tonight'" rather than "Jamie seems unhappy at home."

 The tagging system helps categorise concerns effectively, linking incidents to broader safeguarding themes.
 Common tags include 'behaviour changes', 'attendance concerns', or 'peer relationships'.
 This categorisation reveals patterns that individual incidents might obscure.
-A pupil with multiple 'hungry at school' tags across several weeks signals potential neglect more clearly than isolated reports.
+A learner with multiple 'hungry at school' tags across several weeks signals potential neglect more clearly than isolated reports.

 CPOMS DSL Workflow Enhancement